At A Glance

 Project Overview

-Deliver a plan and implementation strategy for public and private development along Hopkins Street
+To deliver a plan and implementation strategy for potential public and private development along the Hopkins Street corridor.

-- Desire to enhance public land and civic amenities throughout corridor
+• Motivated by the need to replace/expand City Hall and a desire to enhance public land and civic amenities throughout corridor.

 Project Goals

-- Maintain skate park and relocate dog park
+• Enhance both skate park and dog park

 About the Process